SamSE3/dateParser/2048_Test_Plan.md

 #Introduction
-Mission statement.
+##General description
-To write a program that emulates the game ‘2048’ as a means of introducing and getting to know sub versioning, unit testing and integration testing as part of Software Engineering 3.
+Mission statement: To write a program that emulates the game ‘2048’ as a means of introducing and getting to know sub versioning, unit testing and integration testing as part of Software Engineering 3.
+The 2048 game is a sliding block game, where 2s or 4s are randomly inserted into a grid and rows/columns slided to add equal numbers

-Schedule (iterative every lab/work session).
+##Schedule (iterative every lab/work session)
 |Half|what|
 |--------------|--------------|
 |1st|start writing code|